1 | Venezuelan lancehead |

 One of two Bothrops pitvipers to have jumped to the Caribbean, the other being the San Lucia lancehead.
 Martinique lanceheads are found solely on their namesake island, located just off the northern Venezualan coast.
 How they arrived there is still being debated.
 They may have swam, become stranded after sea levels fell, or according to one disproven theory, been released by warring Indian Caribs, seeking to displace the native Arawaks.

-Either way, Martinique lanceheads average at 1.5-2 metres, reaching a maximum of 3 metres.
-This makes them one of the largest Bothrops pitvipers of all.
-Its venom is also a rarity, as it combines traditional necrosis with an ability to trigger heart attacks.
+Either way, Martinique lanceheads are one of the longest lanceheads, at a maximum of 200cm.
+Its venom also has rare deadly abilities, as it combines traditional necrosis with an ability to trigger heart attacks.
 Deep vein thrombosis is another speciality.
 Amputations are common with Martinique lanceheads, and according to local superstition, their fangs possess enough venom to cause an entire crop field to wither and die.

 Martinique lanceheads (Bothrops lanceolatus) avoid urban areas, and are particularly common in sparse woodlands, and crop fields like banana plantations.
 They feast on rodents, and with the tightly confined island of Martinique developing rapidly, they’re now seriously endangered.